coderus-ltd/hid/README.md

            hid -v <vendorId> -p <productId> -setReport "exampleCommand1" ["exampleCommand2" ...] [-t <seconds_to_wait_for_response>] [-n <iterations>]

     -h                                  Help
-    list                                Lists all paired devices
+    list                                Lists all HID devices
     -v <vendorId>                       Connect to a device with name -p <productId>                      Connect to a device with name -t <seconds_to_wait_for_response>   Seconds to wait for the device to respond to the command